 - The extent of a Local Council’s indemnity to an Academy Trust under a Commercial Transfer Agreement made in the context of the Academies Act 2010.

-- The circumstances in which a company can lawfully sell a database of customer information without violating data protection laws.
+- The circumstances in which a company can lawfully sell a database of customer information without breaching data protection laws.

 - Whether an evergreen clause in a company’s standard terms and conditions was validly incorporated into an oral publishing contract.

 - Whether a distribution company’s commercial agency contract provided for a valid contractual lien over the principal’s goods upon termination.

 - Advising and appearing at mediation on behalf of a ministry of defence contractor on claims arising from a terminated sub-consultancy agreement.

 - Instructed to act for E Ltd, a business with claims for fraudulent misrepresentation and non est factum arising from entry into leases for printers.